PX4/PX4-user_guide/en/advanced_features/precland.md

 The parameter [LTEST_MODE](../advanced_config/parameter_reference.md#LTEST_MODE) determines if the beacon is assumed to be stationary or moving.
 If `LTEST_MODE` is set to moving (e.g. it is installed on a vehicle on which the multicopter is to land), beacon measurements are only used to generate position setpoints in the precision landing controller.
-If `LTEST_MODE` is set to stationary, the beacon measurements are also used by LPE.
+If `LTEST_MODE` is set to stationary, the beacon measurements are also used by the vehicle position estimator (EKF2 or LPE).

 The parameters [LTEST_SCALE_X](../advanced_config/parameter_reference.md#LTEST_SCALE_X) and [LTEST_SCALE_Y](../advanced_config/parameter_reference.md#LTEST_SCALE_Y) can be used to scale beacon measurements before they are used to estimate the beacon's position and velocity relative to the vehicle.
 Measurement scaling may be necessary due to lens distortions of the IR-LOCK sensor.